 Potala Adventurers Trekking - Our Trips

-• Pin Parvati pass at an altitude of 5,319 m / 17,450 ft connects the Parvati valley (Kullu) in the west and Pin valley (Spiti) in the east.
-Pin Parvati can be cross without any technical difficulties.
-In Parvati valley, the trail begins at a relatively low altitude, which makes better acclimatization before crossing 5319m.
-After the large alpine meadows of Tunda Bhuj you reach the large flat valley floor at Mantalai, where moraines of Parvati glacier comes to an end.
+• Pin Parvati Pass at an altitude of 5,319 m / 17,450 ft connects the Parvati Valley (Kullu) in the west and Pin Valley (Spiti) in the east.
+Pin Parvati can be crossed without any technical difficulties.
+In Parvati Valley, the trail begins at a relatively low altitude, which makes better acclimatization before crossing 5319m.
+After the large alpine meadows of Tunda Bhuj, you reach the large flat valley floor at Mantalai, where the moraines of the Parvati glacier come to an end.
 Leaving the valley, steep path to the left to base camp.
-A long stretch of a glacier crossing, the trail runs through steep scree to the small pass, which provides a panoramic view of Great Himalayan range peaks, Parvati South, Parvati North, Pinnacle, Kullu Eiger all above 6`000 m.
+A long stretch of a glacier crossing, the trail runs through steep scree to the small pass, which provides a panoramic view of the Great Himalayan range peaks, Parvati South, Parvati North, Pinnacle, Kullu Eiger all above 6`000 m.
 A steep descent to Pin River.
 The easy trail along the left banks of Pin River to Mudh (3820m), the last village in the Pin valley.
-With the extreme differences in climate, Pin valley is much more rugged and barren than Parvati valley.
-This cold desert valley with its snowy crags, cliff, jagged rocks, and other fossils makes Pin valley a unique geological lab.
-Pin valley national park is home to snow leopard, red fox, marten, weasel, Himalayan Royle Pika, bearded vulture, golden eagle, lynx, and Tibetan wolf.
-The Pin area is conserved as a national park since 1987.
-The main attraction of Pin valley is the Chamurthi pony, known for its fast, sure-footed-on mountain terrain, moving safely on ice, and is well adapted to cost and harsh environment.
+With the extreme differences in climate, Pin Valley is much more rugged and barren than Parvati Valley.
+This cold desert valley with its snowy crags, cliff, jagged rocks, and other fossils makes Pin Valley a unique geological lab.
+Pin Valley National Park is home to snow leopard, red fox, marten, weasel, Himalayan Royle Pika, bearded vulture, golden eagle, lynx, and Tibetan wolf.
+The Pin area has been conserved as a national park since 1987.
+The main attraction of Pin Valley is the Chamurthi pony, known for its fast, sure-footed-on mountain terrain, moving safely on ice, and being well adapted to cost and harsh environment.

-The picturesque village of Mudh, where the trek ends are surrounded by barley fields.
-From here, a jeep safari into the Spiti valley offers opportunities to visit the sights of Spiti i.e. Kungri, Tabo, Dhankar, Lalung, Langza, Comik, and Kee - Kibber, before returning to Manali.
+The picturesque village of Mudh, where the trek ends is surrounded by barley fields.
+From here, a jeep safari into the Spiti valley offers opportunities to visit the sights of Spiti i.e. Kungri, Tabo, Dhankar, Lalung, Langza, Comik, and Kee-Kibber, before returning to Manali.

-• The mythical trek that has made the reputation of this Himalayan region as the Great Zanskar Traverse or Grande Traversee du Zanskar (GTZ).
+• The mythical trek has made the reputation of this Himalayan region the Great Zanskar Traverse or Grande Traversee du Zanskar (GTZ).

 17 days of walking and 6 mountain passes to cross in the heart of spectacular landscapes, The trek is divided into two parts.
 The first, which goes from Kanji to Padum, is rather sporty with numerous passes, which is enough to give you some muscle pain.
 That's what pain is love.
 The second part, from Padum / Raru to Sarchu, is quite relaxed to the muscle until making the final crossing of Surichan La (5660m)-

-The Great Zanskar traverse has long been the reference trek of the Indian Himalayas by its commitment, its difficulty, and the incredibly isolated areas by which it travels.
+The Great Zanskar Traverse has long been the reference trek of the Indian Himalayas because of its commitment, its difficulty, and the incredibly isolated areas by which it travels.
 On the topographic maps as in the imagination of adventurers, the Zanskar remains an authentic end of the world.

 • To visit Zanskar from Manali via Manali - Leh road and further from Leh - Kargil - Padum almost more than 600 km.
 Manali - Leh highway crosses from four high mountain passes and remains closed for seven months in winter.